vracli vro authentication set returns "Admin Group Domain or Admin Group is invalid"

 kubectl -n prelude delete po -l app=vco-app

-7) Once Orchestrator pod is up validate changes in DB are reflected in command output:
+7. Once the Orchestrator pod is up, validate the changes in the database are reflected in command output:

 vracli vro authentication